Julia Pfeiffer Burns State Park: CAMPING

 All incoming campers must check in at the entrance kiosk.
 In the event that the kiosk is closed, campers may also check in at Pfeiffer Big Sur State Park, 11 miles north.
 Campers parking vehicles in the main parking lot or on the highway should display vehicle tag (proof of reservation) in the windshield.
 Vehicle tags are also valid for day use entrance into other area state parks.

 Check in is 2:00 pm.
 Check out is 12:00 noon.
 Picnic table, fire ring, and pit toilets are available.You must bring your own water and firewood, and pack out all your trash.
 Please note that the only running water is across Highway 1 near the restrooms.
-Campsites have a maximum occupancy of eight people.
+Campsites have a maximum occupancy of four people.
 Tents and other equipment must be confined to the delineated space within the site reserved, either #1 Saddle Rock or #2 South Gardens.

 Fires are allowed only in the provided metal fire rings.
 Wood must be small enough to fit inside the ring and be completely contained.
 Do not gather firewood in the park.
 You may purchase firewood at the Pfeiffer Big Sur State Park entrance kiosk (11 miles north).
 All fireworks are prohibited.